 By now, you’ve learned how important sleep is for a healthy lifestyle.
 The benefits of getting a good night’s sleep are clear, for both the brain and the body.
 Getting enough sleep will help you to be as physically and mentally healthy as possible.
 Ideally, you should get to bed no later than 12:30, and sleep for 7 to 9 hours per night.

 But what if you’re finding it difficult to get enough sleep?
 Insomnia – difficulty falling or staying asleep – is very common.
 To make it easier to fall asleep, try the following tips:

 - Establish a sleep schedule by going to bed and waking up at the same time each day.

 - Avoid consuming caffeine for at least six hours before bed.

-- Avoid screens – such as TVs, computers and cell phones – in the hour before bed.
-A bright light from backlit screens can trick your brain into thinking it’s daytime.
+- Avoid screens – such as TVs, computers, and cell phones – in the hour before bed.
+Bright light from backlit screens can trick your brain into thinking it’s daytime.

 - Exercise regularly during the day, but not within 4 hours of going to sleep.

 If you’ve tried all of the above, and still have insomnia, you should visit your doctor.
 They may be able to recommend medication or therapy which could help.